-The Ontario Divisional court held that the above section is limited to fair result.
+The Ontario Divisional Court held that the above section is limited to a fair result.
 This is where a landlord is unwilling or unable to give possession to the prospective tenant.

 Initially, the LTB, in relation to the above case, had held that tenants can’t unliterary break a lease just before the commencement of the tenancy and then request their deposit back (meaning landlords can keep the deposit).

 But the Divisional court clarified that there are a variety of situations where Section 107(1) doesn’t apply.
 In reference to the case above, they argued that what Ms. Musilla signed wasn’t a lease because of its wording.
 (It was a rental application in which the prospective tenant would execute a lease before moving in).

 Therefore, the deposit she gave during the rental application wasn’t exactly a security deposit since no tenancy was established.
 Under the RTA, Avcan Management was, therefore, not authorized to keep Ms. Musilla’s deposit for refusing to execute the lease.

 Another instance worth mentioning where you cannot keep a security deposit is in the case of damages.
 In Ontario, a landlord can neither collect a damage deposit nor use the tenant’s last month’s rent deposit to cover the damages done to the rental premises.

 The same applies to other situations, like the tenant terminating the lease early, abnormal cleaning costs, unpaid utilities, among others.

 Usually, what you are expected to do when a tenant damages your rental unit or leaves damage to the entire premises is to serve them a notice of termination and/or request them to cover the damages.
 If they fail to comply with either of those, you can apply to the LTB and let them establish if there are any damages and what actions are to be taken.

 To answer the earlier question, “Can a landlord keep a security deposit for breaking a lease?”, the answer is “yes”.